xaviml/controllerx/docs/others/custom-controllers.md

 layout: page
 ---

 Custom controllers let you map controller events to actions.
-There are 3 type of custom controllers: `CustomLightController`, `CustomMediaPlayerController`, `CallServiceController`.
+There are 5 type of custom controllers: `CustomLightController`, `CustomMediaPlayerController`, `CustomSwitchController`, `CustomCoverController`, `CallServiceController`.
 All these controllers have in common the attribute `mapping`, which is a key-value map.
 The key defines the event fired from the controller (you can check these events in the individual pages from the [supported controllers](/controllerx/controllers)).
 The value is defined depending on each custom controller.

 ## Custom light controller